Georiviere/Georiviere-admin/install/README.rst

         * POSTGRES_PASSWORD
         * POSTGRES_DB

+Add local IPs in `pg_hba.conf` to allow connection from docker containers to your database.

 * You can use external nginx proxy.
 Edit provided nginx conf file and comment nginx references in docker-compose.yml.
 Fix web:8000 to 127.0.0.1:8000 in nginx.conf.